jfehrle/coq/doc/sphinx/language/core/records.rst

    mathematical structures, such as groups or rings, hence the synonym :cmd:`Structure`.

+   Defines the record named
-   A :n:`@record_definition` defines a record named by :n:`@ident_decl`.
-The fields are given by the semicolon-separated list of :n:`@record_field` where :n:`@name` is the name of the field.
-Fields can be :gdef:`abstract <abstract field>` as in :n:`@name {* @binder } @of_type` or :gdef:`manifest <manifest field>`, that is explicitly specified, as in :n:`@name {* @binder } @of_type := @term`.
+   :n:`@ident_decl`. :n:`@name` is the name of each field.
+Fields can be :gdef:`abstract <abstract field>` as in :n:`@name {* @binder } @of_type` or :gdef:`manifest <manifest
+   field>`, that is explicitly specified, as in :n:`@name {* @binder } @of_type := @term`.
    Fields have a type given by :n:`@of_type` (when absent, as in :n:`@name {* @binder } := @term`, the type is inferred automatically).
 In manifest fields, :n:`@term` is called the *body* of the field.
-The body and type of a field can be dependent from previous fields and the order of the fields is thus important.
+The body and type of a field can depend on previous fields, so the order of fields in the definition may matter.

    To a record is associated a constructor.
 The name of this constructor is provided by the occurrence of :n:`@ident` after